-We noted three accounts that were not being properly maintained in the general ledger, which were the UMB Bank Account #141831.6; UMB Bank Account #141831.3; and the Regions Bond Fund #7080005698.
+We noted two accounts that were not being properly maintained in the general ledger, which were UMB Bank Account #141831.6 and UMB Bank Account #141831.3.
 Although these accounts are maintained by a third party trustee, they should be recorded and reconciled each month.
+Along with those two accounts, we noted that UMB Account #141831.1, UMB Account #141831.2 and UMB Account #141831.4 were being internally reconciled each month, but the transactions were not being properly coded to the correct accounts.
 Such a system does not permit the preparation of accurate and reliable financial statements.
 The importance of a good accounting system cannot be overemphasized.
 Without adequate financial records, management is basing its decision on incomplete and/or inaccurate information during the year, and excessive time is spent at year end in preparing and auditing the financial statements.